Rider Guide

 Baked Potato, French Fry and Tater Tot

-All festivities are located in Festival Meadows in Sun Valley.
+All festivities are located in Champion Meadows in Sun Valley.

 • 6:45 AM -7:40 AM - Bag drop open